Carol Ann Conboy: Law career

-From 1978 to 1979, she clerked for Judge Shane Devine, the former Chief Judge of the New Hampshire Federal District Court.
+From 1978 to 1979, she clerked for then-Chief Judge Shane Devine of the United States District Court for the District of New Hampshire.
 From 1980 to 1992, she was a partner in the New Hampshire law firm of McLane, Graf, Raulerson and Middleton.
 From 1992 to 2009, she served as a Judge on the New Hampshire Superior Court.

 While on the Superior Court, she was a Supervisory Justice of the Merrimack County Superior Court and served as Chair of the New Hampshire Supreme Court Advisory Committee on Judicial Ethics, and Chair of the New Hampshire Superior Court Sentence Review Board.

 In 2009, Governor John Lynch nominated her to serve as an associate justice on the New Hampshire Supreme Court.
 She was sworn in on July 8, 2009 and served on the court until her retirement on July 1, 2017.

 Personal life

 Carol married Edward J. Conboy while in the Air Force.
 Together they had three children (Thomas, Paul, and David).
-Edward passed away on April 15, 2009.
+Edward died on April 15, 2009.